 You can upgrade at this hotel to the “Compass Club”.
 This includes a private check in/out, beautiful huge rooms overlooking Lake Disney, access to the Compass Club Lounge, complimentary food and drinks and also a dedicated concierge.

 This hotel also includes the Disney benefits of magic hours, park tickets being included and also the character encounters.
-Best of all, the pool at this hotel looks amazing!!
+Again, there is also a pool at this hotel (though it is very small).

 DISNEY SEQUOIA LODGE – 3 Stars

 The Sequoia Lodge is based on a cosy mountain retreat and those who have stayed there have feedback that it really does feel authentic.
 It is described as having a “Bambi” feel to it.
-Although, my perception is a tad different as I personally think it is the least themed Disney hotel!
+Although, my perception is a tad different as I personally think it is the least themed Disney hotel and could benefit from a little make over.

 It is a 15 minutes walk to the parks and a free shuttle bus.